dotnet/docs/docs/csharp/language-reference/operators/operator-overloading.md

 [!code-csharp[fraction example](~/samples/csharp/language-reference/operators/OperatorOverloading.cs)]

+You could extend the preceding example by defining an implicit conversion from `int` to `Fraction`.
+Then, overloaded operators would support arguments of those two types.
+That is, it would become possible to add an integer to a fraction and obtain a fraction as a result.

 You also use the `operator` keyword to define a custom type conversion.
-For example, you could extend the preceding example by defining an implicit conversion from the `int` type to the `Fraction` type.
-Then, overloaded operators would support arguments of those two types.
-That is, it would become possible to add an integer value to a fraction and obtain a fraction as a result.
 For more information, see [User-defined conversion operators](user-defined-conversion-operators.md).

 ## Overloadable operators